mg126e/Project_Backend/design/functional_design.md

            - *Effects:* Returns all steps for the given shared goal.
    - **Notes:**
        - Assuming that for the actions other than setInitialized, the SharedGoals instance being initialized would also be required.
 Initialized essentially just means if the shared goals feature is now active for the partners
+       - We are allowing for LLM generation and manual creation of steps

 - **MilestoneMap** [User, User]